inesylla/energy-disaggregation-DL/README.md

 Subtask gated networks for non-intrusive load monitoring.
 In Proceedings of the AAAI Conference on Artificial Intelligence (Vol. 33, No. 01, pp. 1150-1157).
 [https://www.mdpi.com/1996-1073/14/4/847/pdf](https://www.mdpi.com/1996-1073/14/4/847/pdf)

+Team Members colaborating on the project: Victor Gil, Sergi Bragos and Inés Ylla